Director Steve Lemmon

-ALR Post 109 has grown to be one of the largest ALR groups in Arizona but has never forgotten its history or the reason members are called American Legion Riders.
+ALR109 has grown to be one of the largest ALR groups in Arizona but has never forgotten its history or the reason members are called American Legion Riders.

 When you wear our PATCH, you wear it with RESPECT, PRIDE and HONOR

 All shall avoid the perception of being a "motorcycle club" or biker club".
 The only recognized American Legion Rider logo is that which is copyrighted and sold through The American Legion National Emblem sales.

 No use of rockers with the ALR patch because touching the patch violates trademark laws of the ALR patch.

 15921 South Houghton Road, Vail, Arizona 85641, United States